microsoft/apple-ux-guide/iOSImageFileFormat.md

 [[_TOC_]]
 # iOS Image File Format

 Image assets officially support multiple file formats including PNG, PDF and SVG.
 The recommended image file format for iOS images is SVG images with "Preserve Vector Data" option disabled in Xcode.
-There's no significant difference in size or performance between PDF and SVG images when "Preserve Vector Data" option is disabled, but SVG images are easier share across all platforms.
+There's no significant difference in size or performance between PDF and SVG images when "Preserve Vector Data" option is disabled, but SVG images are easier to share with Android and web.

 ## Vector based image file format Overview
 When a single scale PDF or SVG image with "Preserve Vector Data" option disabled is used for an imageset, Xcode generates corresponding @1x, @2x, or @3x PNG images depending on the build target at build time.
 At runtime, the application loads the PNG image from the app bundle, so the runtime behavior is the same as if PNG images are provided for the imageset.